 Within this project, H&M Foundation and UNICEF support young children, in particular those with disabilities.
 The initiative aims to scale up existing UNICEF early childhood development programs in Bulgaria, Peru and Uganda to make them more accessible and tailored to the needs of children with disabilities and their families.
-Around 20,000 family members and caregivers will be reached with support to help them provide young children with the good nutrition, stimulation and protection they need through health, education and social services.

-“Through our new partnership with UNICEF, we hope to transform the lives and futures of thousands of young children with disabilities.”Diana Amini, Global Manager at H&M Foundation
+“Through our partnership with UNICEF, we hope to transform the lives and futures of thousands of young children with disabilities.”Diana Amini, Global Manager at H&M Foundation

 The support provided to UNICEF’s early childhood development programmes through the partnership will help better assess babies and young children for disabilities and developmental delays, improving their chance of receiving specialised early childhood development care at the earliest opportunity.
 Creating a more inclusive support system aims to reduce discrimination that young children with disabilities may face.